 - The

-means that when at least half of the image is visible, the loading will start.
+thresholdvalue in the Intersection Observer configuration determines when the image load is triggered.
+A value of0.5means that when at least half of the image is visible, the loading will start.
 Adjust this value based on your design and user experience considerations.

 - The